 - pain, itching or a lump at the injection site

-Tell your doctor if you have any side effect that bothers you or that does not go away.
+Tell your healthcare professional if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of Somatuline® Depot.
-For more information ask your doctor or pharmacist.
+For more information, ask your healthcare professional

 General information about the safe and effective use of Somatuline® Depot.

 Medicines are sometimes prescribed for conditions other than those listed in the patient leaflet.
 This Patient Information leaflet summarizes the most important information about Somatuline® Depot.
-If you would like more information about Somatuline® Depot talk with your doctor.
-You can ask your pharmacist or doctor for information about Somatuline® Depot that is written for health professionals.
+If you would like more information about Somatuline® Depot, talk with your healthcare professional.
+You can ask your healthcare professional for information about Somatuline® Depot that is written for health professionals.